 Sin has already been determined, there’s no debate.
 Period.
 Not when it comes to God.
 He already has clearly told us what is sin.
-The problem now is because we are attached to our routines, our shows, our friends, our outings, books, music, movies, language, murders, crimes, “love”, sex, fantasy, supernatural, magic, vanity, lies, deception, witchcraft, etc. We want to proclaim now, “Well, someone can watch porn and that’s okay because they aren’t convicted.”
+The problem now is because we are attached to our routines, our shows, our friends, our outings, books, music, movies, language, murders, crimes, “love”, sex, fantasy, supernatural, magic, vanity, lies, deception, witchcraft, pride and other pleasures of the world.
+We want to proclaim now, “Well, someone can watch porn and that’s okay because they aren’t convicted.”

 For the record, you do not have to go to a porn site to see porn.
 I’ll say it… Game of Thrones.
 Fifty Shades.
-ANY SCENE WITH SEX INCLUDING THOSE “OH SO CUTE” ROMANTIC COMEDIES!
+Any scene with sex, including those “cute” romantic comedies.

 And that was hard to accept.

-While I do think it is possible to talk about some of these subjects in a wholesome manner that leads to Jesus, you know when these topics are not made for Christians.
-I think if we are digging for “symbolism” through secular means that’s kind of a stretch.
+While I do think it is possible to talk about some of these subjects in a wholesome manner that leads to Jesus, it’s pretty obvious when these topics are not made for Christians.
+I think if we are digging for “symbolism” through secular means to say something is “Christian,” when Christ is not the center, is quite the stretch.